reeces-pieces04/WoodstockWave/README.md

 PART 1: we set up the circles

 1. Fork this repo.
-1. paste the (broken) starter code from the repo's .pde file into processing
+1. paste the starter code from the repo's .pde file into processing
-1. fix the code, so it draws a set of concentric (inside each other) circles
+1. fix the code, so it uses a `while` loop to draw a set of concentric (inside each other) circles
 1. set your own stroke, fill (noFill?), background, strokeWeight, number of circles, width between circles.
 1. tinker with your code until you like the look of the circles.